Lay Ministry Academy logo

 The Spirit has already been at work lifting up lay people who sense a call to serve in worship and ministry leadership, especially for the various congregations in our synod who are without the regular services of an ordained pastor.
 Seeing God’s grace in providing for the Church, we give thanks for all faithful lay leaders who answer God’s call to service.

-In response to the Spirit’s work, the Lay Ministry Academy offers to those discerning a call to these ministries a community, and the education, training, support, supervision, authorization, and continuing education to enable them to serve in the VA Synod as either a Commissioned Lay Preacher or a Synod Authorized Minister.
+In response to the Spirit’s work, the Lay Ministry Academy offers to those discerning a call to these ministries a community, and the education, training, support, supervision, authorization, and continuing education to enable them to serve in the VA Synod as a Commissioned Lay Minister.
+Commissioned Lay Ministers may serve as lay preachers or Synod Authorized Ministers or in other ministries.

 Formation Process

-The steps for becoming a Commissioned Lay Preacher or SAM resemble the ELCA candidacy process for pastors and deacons, but the SAM program is administered by the Virginia Synod Lay Ministry Academy (LMA).
+The steps for becoming a Commissioned Lay Minister resemble the ELCA candidacy process for pastors and deacons, but the SAM program is administered by the Virginia Synod Lay Ministry Academy (LMA).

-- ENDORSEMENT: After the first year of classes, lay ministry candidates will be invited into further mutual discernment with the LMA Leadership Team about whether they are being called to serve as a Commissioned Lay Preacher, as a SAM, or by continuing in their current roles as a lay person in their congregation.
+• ENDORSEMENT: After the first year of classes, lay ministry candidates will be invited into further mutual discernment with the LMA Leadership Team about whether they are being called to serve as a Commissioned Lay Minister or by continuing in their current roles as a lay person in their congregation.
 The process will include personal reflection, mentor evaluation, and psychological evaluation.

 Part 1: Entranced LMA Candidates